mkwan13/180_final_site/index.md

 <br> This graph shows the genre distribution of Oscar nominated movies throughout the history of the Oscars.
 The drama genre has the highest proportion of nominations throughout and was even the only category nominated in 1950-1955.

 ![genre_dist_over_time](https://github.com/mkwan13/180_final_site/blob/gh-pages/images/genre_dist_over_time.png?raw=true)
-<b> As compared to the previous graph, this graph shows the genre distributions of all movies made since 1930.
+<br> As compared to the previous graph, this graph shows the genre distributions of all movies made since 1930.
 Dramas are a much smaller proportion of all movies, even getting overtaken by genres like westerns and comedies at some points.

 <b> 6.)
 There were no non-white actors nominated for the Oscars in genres other than Drama. </b>

 ![non_white_by_genre](https://github.com/mkwan13/180_final_site/blob/gh-pages/images/non_white%20by%20genre.png?raw-true)
 <b> This graph shows the percentage of non-white actors that were nominated within each movie genre.
 For example, in the 2000s, of all actors that were nominated for a leading role in a drama, 70% were non-white.
 No nominated actors in the comedy and western dramas were non-white.